Each person will forgive at their own pace. We suggest that you move through the steps below based on what works for you.

 Baskin, T.W., & Enright, R. D. (2004).
 Intervention studies on forgiveness: A meta-analysis.
 Journal of Counseling and Development, 82, 79-90.

-Researchers compared several studies that used Dr. Enright’s “process model of forgiveness,” similar to the steps outlined above.
+Researchers compared several studies that used Robert Enright’s “process model of forgiveness,” similar to the steps outlined above.
 All the studies were done in a clinical setting including individual and group therapy.
-Therapies that used these methods were shown to be effective in increasing forgiveness, and in decreasing negative psychological states such as anxiety and anger.
-These were often long-term therapies, ranging from 6 to 60 weekly sessions, aimed at helping individuals cope with serious offenses.
+Therapies that used these methods were shown to be effective in increasing forgiveness and in decreasing negative psychological states, such as anxiety and anger.
+These were often long-term therapies, ranging from six to 60 weekly sessions, aimed at helping individuals cope with serious offenses.

 Robert Enright, Ph.D., University of Wisconsin, Madison

 Al‐Mabuk, R. H., Enright, R. D., & Cardis, P. A. (1995).
 Forgiveness education with parentally love‐deprived late adolescents.
 Journal of Moral Education, 24(4), 427–444.

 Baskin, T. W., Rhody, M., Schoolmeesters, S., & Ellingson, C. (2011).
 Supporting special-needs adoptive couples: Assessing an intervention to enhance forgiveness, increase marital satisfaction, and prevent depression.
 The Counseling Psychologist, 39(7), 933–955.